A-Bison-22/BeginnerCPP/README.md

-Then after the class is over i go over to ChatGPT and discuss the topic with it to learn some minor concepts that the playlist skips, like default parameteres in a function or something idk; after this i ask it to give me 10 relatively harder problems which i solve in a folder called ChatGPT Challenges.
+Then after the class is over i go over to ChatGPT and discuss the topic with it to learn some minor concepts that the playlist skips, like default parameteres in a function or something idk; after this i ask it to give me a couple of relatively harder problems which i solve in a folder called ChatGPT Challenges.

 After this i say hello to my dog (hendrix) and go for driving lessons.